-A list of flavoring compounds frequently used in e-liquid formulations is currently being assessed to investigate their potential toxicity in human bronchial epithelial cells using a step-wise approach described in Figure 1.
-A dose-range assessment of each flavor is first performed using a real-time, impedance-based measurement system that allow the determination of the toxic index (Figure 4) of each flavor compound.
+A list of flavoring compounds frequently used in e-liquid formulations is currently being assessed to investigate their potential toxicity in human bronchial epithelial cells using the stepwise approach described in Figure 1.
+A dose-range assessment of each flavor is first performed using a real-time, impedance-based measurement system that allows the determination of the toxic index (Figure 4) of each flavor compound.
 A second step using a panel of HCS-based endpoints (STEP 2 in Figure 1) is then performed to further understand the effect of selected flavor on NHBE cells.
-An example of four different flavor compounds assessed in STEP 2 are reported in Figure 5 and 6.
+We previously found that both PG and VG can induce cytotoxicity in NHBE cells and that hyperosmotic shock is the most likely mechanism for this effect [4].
+We also demonstrated that nicotine increased the toxicity of PG and VG mixtures, and it was noted that the toxicity of nicotine-containing PG/VG mixtures is similar to that of nicotine alone.
+An example of four different flavor compounds assessed in STEP 2 is reported in Figures 5 and 6.
 Guaiacol and whiskey lactone showed a low cellular and mitochondrial toxicity comparable to the matrix alone at the tested concentrations, independently of the time point tested.
-Only after 24 hours of whiskey lactone exposure, a sign of oxidative stress was observed compared to the matrix alone.
-Two other flavors, diacetyl and cinnamaldehyde, showed a similar toxic profile at the tested concentrations, and appeared to exert their effect mainly at the mitochondrial level, as demonstrated by a consistent decrease of mitochondrial membrane potential after 24 hours exposure.
-In addition, evidence of oxidative stress was also observed for both flavors after 4 hours exposure together with a consistent cellular antioxidant glutathione depletion.
+Only after 24 hours of whiskey lactone exposure was a sign of oxidative stress observed compared with the matrix alone.
+Two other flavors, diacetyl and cinnamaldehyde, showed a similar toxic profile at the tested concentrations and appeared to exert their effect primarily at the mitochondrial level, as demonstrated by a consistent decrease of mitochondrial membrane potential after 24 hours of exposure.
+In addition, evidence of oxidative stress was also observed for both flavors after four hours and 24 hours of exposure, together with a consistent cellular antioxidant GSH depletion.
+Interestingly, the magnitude of the effects observed with HCS investigation correlates well with the calculated toxic index based on the cellular viability investigation.

 The results of this study will be complemented by microarray-based transcriptomic analysis, followed by a computational approach leveraging mechanistic network models to identify and quantify biological perturbations.
 In conclusion, this approach could contribute to the classification of inhalation toxicants among flavor ingredients typically found in e-liquid mixtures and may prove useful in establishing a list of flavor ingredients that can be used safely in e-cigarettes.
 This assessment method is aligned with mechanism-based toxicity testing and Risk Assessment in the 21st Century [5].